department-of-veterans-affairs/va.gov-team/products/education-careers/school-comparison-tool/search/search-enhancements_product-outline.md

 ## Solution Narrative
 ### MVP (These are MVP requests and serve as a wish list until research on each is complete)
-- Search Criteria: Program Level (i.e., Graduate vs. Undergraduate)
-- Search Criteria: Zip Code
-- Search Criteria: In-State vs. Out-of-State (Location)
-- Search Criteria: Alternate/Nicknames/ Abbreviations
+- Search Criteria: Alternate/Nicknames/Abbreviations
    - WEAMS has a slot for nicknames that isn't currently being used in WEAMS (used to be... we can look at reusing this field)
+- Search Criteria: Misspellings
+- Zip code search

 ### Nice to have/Enhancements
 - Expose CT Search as an API